 On the way back she checks the wind generator and solar panels, then heads in to work at the capitol.

-At the office she digs in, overseeing tens of billions of our tax dollars and bringing people together to solve complex problems.
+At the office she digs in, defending the constitution, overseeing tens of billions of our tax dollars, and bringing people together to solve complex problems.
+Then she heads out to campaign.

 After spending summers in the Boundary Waters as a teenager, Rebecca adopted Minnesota as her home state and studied science at Macalester College, where she met her husband Shawn.